StrutFit/AndroidSDK/README.md

 	<uses-permission android:name="android.permission.RECORD_AUDIO" />
 ```

-4. Initialiozing StrutFit button
+4. Initializing StrutFit button
-	OrganizationID - an intiger given to you by your StrutFit account manager.
+	OrganizationID - an integer given to you by your StrutFit account manager.
 	ProductIdentifer  - string value of the unique identifer of the shoe that is being viewed.

 	If testing you can use